tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

     ----------
 </div>

-Kernel uses a fixed-size, seperate chaining, central hash table to store mappings between user provided address and the threads blocking on it (wait queue).
-A futex won't occupy any resource until it becomes hot.
+Kernel uses a fixed-size, seperate chaining, central hash table to store mappings between user provided address and the waiting threads (wait queue).
+A futex won't occupy any resource until some threads start blocking on it.
 What puzzles me a little is why they didn't bother to maintain private wait queues for individual futexes, guess the benefit of fewer key comparisons isn't worth the complexity.

 Unsurprisingly, this table becomes a performance bottleneck as computing nodes scale out, and poses challenge to system predictability.
 In a [talk](https://www.youtube.com/watch?v=-8c47dHuGIY) by SUSE engineer, three major issues were identified: